mikisvaz/rbbt/tutorial/TSV/index.md

 The TSV in Rbbt--one of its most important components--strives to make this possible for any type of data, regardless of it size, formatting details, or provenance.
-Having successfully achived this, we do not need to use databases and decide on database schemas, just query the data directly: the TSV module will take care of everything so you have a very fast access to your data.
+Having successfully achieved this, we do not need to use databases and decide on database schemas, just query the data directly: the TSV module will take care of everything so you have a very fast access to your data.
 The cost of it is disk space and severe lags as the infrastructure